 You might already have an in-house data pipeline developed by your data engineering team.
 It works well in importing all your data, aggregating it, and piping it to your BI tools.
 But if there's a slight change required—like accommodating a format change in a supplier's inventory list—you end up waiting for the engineering team to fix it.
 Because the pipeline is so code-heavy, nobody on the business team can safely make changes to the pipeline and the business team's now paralyzed.

-Dropbase gives you dozens of pre-made processing steps to apply to your pipelines at no extra charge.
-Creating conditional columns, deleting columns, and concatenating strings to name a few.
+Dropbase gives you dozens of pre-made processing steps to apply to your pipelines to ensure your data is at its best prior to entering the database.
+Creating conditional columns, deleting columns, adding text and numeric validation rules are a few to name.
 You can apply as many steps as you want and edit them later as well.
 You, and your business team, now have the power to update your pipeline instead of waiting for engineering.

-There are tons of issues working with csv's.
+There are tons of issues that arise when working with CSV files.
 It's error-prone, hard to combine, repetitive, slow, and sometimes paralyzing to update.
 Dropbase offers a solution to each of those issues with features like instant databases, pipelines, and cell editing.
-With all of these features at your disposal, you can work effectively and quickly with csv's to get the job done.
+With all of these features at your disposal, you can work effectively and quickly with CSV's to get the job done.